ajramos/cloud-certs/gcp-pcne-cert.md

     - Partner Interconnect
     - HA VPN tunnels
     - Classic VPN tunnels that use dynamic routing
+    - NCC Router appliances
 - Routes apply to VMs according to the VPC network's dynamic routing mode.

 ### Route Order

-Routes are global within the route table, each route associate it to a VPC network
+Routes are global within the route table, each route associate it to a VPC network.
 All the packets pass through a virtual router

 Routes Order: